 The Ontario Ministry of Education has made available a Capacity Building Series designed to support leaders and teachers in sharing and developing capability in effective teaching approaches.

-Teaching & Learning Toolkit - What is the Toolkit?
+Teaching and Learning Toolkit - What is the toolkit?

 The Sutton Trust-EEF Teaching Learning Toolkit is an independent UK resource which provides guidance for teachers and schools on how to use their resources to improve the attainment of disadvantaged pupils.

 The Toolkit is an accessible summary of educational research.
 It currently covers 21 topics, each summarised in terms of their potential impact on attainment, the strength of the evidence supporting them, their cost, and their applicability.

 Contact BESIf you have any questions about BES,

 please contact us at: Iterative Best Evidence Synthesis Programme